VirtualPlanetaryLaboratory/vplanet/examples/VenusInterior/README.rst

    :width: 600px
    :align: center

 Analagous to EarthInterior.
-Nominal thermal history of the Venus, mantle and core.
-Radiogenic heating is from radheat.
+Nominal thermal history of the Venus' mantle and core.
+Radiogenic heating is from **RadHeat**.
 Magnetic moment evolution is estimated from the core energy balance and inner core growth.